Diablo5G/UTA-CYBER-2021-ASSIGNMENT/Offensive Security Unit/14-Web-Development/Solutions-Web-Development.md

                <string xmlns="http://clearforest.com/">string</string>
                ````

-    * **ANS:** The Request Header is an `HTTP header` that can be used in an HTTP request to provide information about the request context, so that the server can tailor the response.
+    * The Request Header Fields is an `HTTP header` that can be used in an HTTP request to provide information about the request context, so that the server can tailor the response.
-        * Example: from above
+        * Example: Request Header Fields
            ````
            Accept-Language: en-us
            Accept-Encoding: gzip, deflate
            Connection: Keep-Alive
            ````

-    * **ANS:** The Request Body is data sent by the client to your API.
+    * The Request Body is data sent by the client to your API.
 A response body is the data your API sends to the client.
         * Example: Request Body (HTML)
            ````
            Hello World!